Xon77/Live4Life/README.md

 **I wish it would be used in the spirit of [*Free Party*](https://en.wikipedia.org/wiki/Free_party)**.
 Unfortunately, *Free* does not mean free in this commercial world, but invites to contribute to the costs and labor according to one's ability to give.
 I do not want this tool to be used, by any means, for personal profit.

-:warning: **Moreover, I do not want that this tool to be used by or in [Société des Arts Technologiques](https://sat.qc.ca)** and its Metalab without my consent, since this organisation never helped me in diffusing my spatial creations in their dome despite my proposals.
-This restriction will be withdrawn only if I have the opportunity to play improvisations in their dome with an appropriate allowance.
+:warning: **Moreover, I do not want that this tool to be used by or in [Société des Arts Technologiques](https://sat.qc.ca)** and its Metalab without my consent, since this organisation never helped me in diffusing my spatial creations in their dome despite my previous proposals.
+(This restriction will be withdrawn only if I have the opportunity to play improvisations in their dome with an appropriate allowance.
+However, it will surely never happen, since I am no longer interested to send them applications and I am looking for more open spaces.
+But, Life is unpredictable;)

 See the [License](/LICENCE.md) for more details.